cobobc/milestone_project_2/README.md

 #### First Time User Goals

 *   As a First Time user, I want to view clear and concise content on mobile and tablet.
-*   As a First Time user, I want to learn and understand what FOB Beats is about.
+*   As a First Time user, I want to learn and understand what the site offers.
-*   As a First Time user, I want to understand the services offered.
+*   As a First Time user, I want to understand the difference between the two quizzes.
-*   As a First Time user, I want to seemlessly navigate through the 5 pages of the site.
+*   As a First Time user, I want to seemlessly navigate through the 6 pages of the site.
-*   As a First Time user, I want to easily connect with FOBs social platforms.
+*   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms.
+*   As a First Time user, I want to challeng my golfing knowledge.

 #### Returning User Goals

+*   As a Returning user, I want to continue to challenge my golfing knowledge.
-*   As a Returning user, I want to purchase FOBs beats through the external link portal on the site.
+*   As a Returning user, I want to be challanged with new quiz questions.
-*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial.
+*   As a Returning user, I want to submit my score so I recieve a personal email with my score.
 *   As a Returning user, I want to book a recording session via the contact form.

 #### Frequent User Goals

 The frequent user wants the following:

-*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source.
+*   As a Frequent user, I want to use the email service to record all my results over a period of time.
-*   As a Frequent user, I want to check when new beats arrive on the site.
+*   As a Frequent user, I want to check for new quiz questions.

 ### Design

 #### Colour Scheme

-The main colours used are #343254 (purple), #f0b2d6 (pink), and floralwhite.
-These colours go well with the FOB Beat logo and the collection of images seen in the gallery page and the main image on the home page.
+The main colours used are #009170 (green), #000 (white), and #f8dcac (sand).
+The green and sand are common colours associated with golf.
+For the special quiz pages a #003399 (blue) and a #FFCC00 (yellow) are used.
+These colours are that of the EU flag and the European Ryder Cup team.

 #### Font

-The **Quicksand** font is used through the whole site.
+The **Enriqueta** font is used through the whole site.

 #### Imagery

-FOB Beats has his own logo and a great collection of photograpy which FOB has granted permission to use for this project.
+The large background images used are sources from www.theindependent.ie and was granted permission to use for this project.

 #### Wireframes